trubrics/trubrics-sdk/README.md

 (venv)$ pip install "trubrics[dash]"
 ```

-And add this to your dash app:
+And add this to your Dash app:
 ```py
 from dash import Dash, html